 - Is the change significant/real?

-Measuring satisfaction needs to be an ongoing process.
-People’s opinions are constantly changing.
-Monitoring surveys provide benchmarks of your company’s performance and if competing suppliers are also measured, there will be relative performance measurements.
-Measuring satisfaction at regular intervals will allow you to always have the situation under control.
+Measuring customer satisfaction needs to be an ongoing process as opinions are constantly changing.
+Customer Interviewing provides benchmarks of your company’s performance and if competitors are also measured, there will be relative performance measurements.